Installing IDA Application

 -Dhttps.proxyPassword=your password

 The default IDA data folder is /var/ida/data.
-If the default value is not applicable, then add the following environment variable to server.env for your IDA data folder:
+If the default value is not writable or not applicable, then add the following environment variable to server.env for your IDA data folder:

 ENGINE_CONFIG_DATA_DIR=<your_ida_data_path>